galahad1/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/AIT_Lab4_Iannetta_Tano_Lassalle_Loan.md

    website to get more details about the `GOSSIP` protocol used in `Serf`.
 Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.

+The Serf agents talk to each other using a decentralized peer-to-peer protocol to exchange information.
+They form a cluster of nodes.
+Serf uses a gossip protocol to broadcast messages to the cluster.
+The main information they exchange is the existence of nodes in the cluster and what their IP addresses are.
+When a node appears or disappears the Serf agents tell each other about the event.
+When the information arrives at the load balancer we will be able to react accordingly.
+A Serf agents can trigger the execution of local scripts when it receives an event.

+A gossip protocol is a procedure or process of computer-computer communication that is based on the way social networks disseminate information or how epidemics spread.

 ### <a name="task-3"></a>Task 3: React to membership changes